alexncayer/accsc560assign1.1/README.md

 //Purpose of the assignment: Making a repository for server from unit 1, which is based on the Tutorialspoint.com article on Node.js, after making the server.js and users.json files, installing node and npm, typing in the npm commands in command prompt, and executing the 4 endpoint functions of listUsers, addUser, showDetail, and deleteUser.
 //Note: View in "raw" to see correct spacing regardding each file.

-//Purpose of the users.json file below (text section here): To define three starting users and information about them in order to work together with the server.js file and when working within API applications like Postman.
+//Purpose of the users.json file below (text section here): To define three starting users and information about them in order to work together with the server.js file and when working within API applications.
+//Postman, as noted by them on their web page, is one example of a API application and "platform" (Postman, n.d.).
 {
    "user1" : {
       "name" : "mahesh",